KevinDHeath/NugetPackages/docs/Configuration.Helper/README.md

 var ok = config.AddSetting( "FavouriteActress", "Julia Roberts" );
 ok = config.AddSetting( @"favouriteactress", "Angelina Jolie" );
 ```

-## Main Types
-- `ConfigFileHelper` - Helper class for Configuration file access.
-- `IOHelper` - Helper class for `System.IO` operations.
-- `WebConnectionStringBuilder` - Provides a simple way to create and manage the contents of connection strings used for a Microsoft Dataverse connection.

 ## Feedback
 This is provided as open source under the MIT license.\